_ [Contents]

 Here are the facts:

 This fuel-gauge requirement can be seen as a corollary of a more general and more fundamental point, namely the importance of taking a layered approach to safety.
 For any important task, you want to have multiple independent ways of dealing with the task, so that each way can serve as a check and a backup for the other(s).
 For example, the right magneto is a backup for the left magneto.
+Similarly, pilots are trained to never overemphasize or underemphasize any particular instrument, but rather to scan all the instruments, cross-check them, and use all available information to build an understanding of the overall situation.

 When we apply this idea to fuel, it means you should have multiple independent sources of information about the fuel quantity.
-Good sources include (a) the preflight measurement (using pipette or dipstick) in combination with timing, and (b) the gauges.
-Each source should be a check on the others, and a backup for the others.
+Good sources include (a) the preflight measurement (using pipette or dipstick) in combination with an estimate of the fuel-burn rate and the elapsed time, and (b) the gauges.
+No source should be overemphasize at the expense of the others.
+Instead, each source should be cross-checked against the others, so as to build an understanding of the overall situation.

 Remember that having two magnetos doesn’t just make the engine twice as reliable; it makes it thousands of times more reliable, for reasons discussed in reference 1.
 By the same reasoning, using gauges as a backup to the pipette makes fuel exhaustion vastly more unlikely.
-Maybe you are losing fuel due to a leak.
-Maybe one tank isn’t feeding because of a blockage.
-Maybe you made a mistake with the pipette.
-You really need multiple independent sources of information, so that each can serve as a backup for the others.

 The FAA has said repeatedly that the intent of FAR 23.1337(b) and FAR 91.205(b)9 is to prevent fuel-exhaustion accidents.
 If you have a fuel gauge that doesn’t give you a useful indication of the amount of fuel, it is not doing its job.